-To ensure that vouchers and documents with financial implications are not destroyed, except in accordance with the Councils Records Retention and Destruction Schedule/Information Asset Register.
+To ensure that vouchers and documents with financial implications are not destroyed, except in accordance with the Councils document retention policy.

 To ensure that a complete management trail, allowing financial transactions to be traced from the accounting records to the original document, and vice versa, is maintained.